I’m like you: curious and constantly doing my own research.

 - Almost all of the U.S. milk supply is fortified with 120 IU of vitamin D per cup, but foods made from milk, like cheese and ice cream, are usually not fortified

-- Vitamin D is added to many breakfast cereals and to some brands of orange juice, yogurt, and soy beverages, so check the labels
+- Vitamin D is added to many breakfast cereals and some brands of orange juice, yogurt, and soy beverages, so check the labels

 As an expert tasked with striking the perfect balance of nutrients to keep pregnant women at peak health (no pressure), here is how I think about it.